 Option 3 (setting EU cap at a lower level than currently) also meets the objective of cost recovery at wholesale level.
-The EU cap level under this option (4 \oplus /min, 1 \oplus /SMS and 0.85 \oplus /MB) is above the costs of providing wholesale roaming services by visited operators in all EU countries, as evidenced by already observed wholesale roaming prices in the market, domestic wholesale prices, and estimates provided by a cost model68.
-For countries whose estimated costs are closer to the EU voice cap set in this option, the margin allowed by this option's data cap in these countries is more than adequate to ensure aggregate cost recovery of costs of providing wholesale roaming services by visited operators, leaves space for competition below the cap, keeps investment incentives in the visited markets, and may act as a safeguard against unwanted permanent roaming and the potentially resulting national market distortions.
+The EU cap level under this option (4€c/min, 1 €c/SMS and 0.85 €c/MB) is above the costs of providing wholesale roaming services by visited operators in all EU countries, as evidenced by already observed wholesale roaming prices in the market, domestic wholesale prices, and estimates provided by a cost model68.
+For countries whose estimated costs are closer to the EU voice cap set in this option, the margin allowed by this option's data cap in these countries is more than adequate to ensure aggregate cost recovery on wholesale provision in these countries.
+This cap level therefore ensures the recovery of costs of providing wholesale roaming services by visited operators, leaves space for competition below the cap, keeps investment incentives in the visited markets, and may act as a safeguard against unwanted permanent roaming and the potentially resulting national market distortions.